ZhaochongAn/COSeg/README.md

 # Highlight

-### The first thing we want you to be aware from our paper:
+### The first thing we want you to be aware from this paper:
 <p align="center"><i>please ensure you are using our <strong>corrected setting</strong> for the development and evaluation of your 3D few-shot models</i>.</p>

 ---